-John Cutsinger semi-retired last year after 16 years in the classroom as a yearbook, newspaper and magazine adviser and 27 years as a Jostens educational and creative manager.
-A JEA Certified Journalism Educator, John takes great pride in his CSPAA Gold Key, his NSPA Pioneer, his JEA Medal of Merit and Friend of Scholastic Journalism, his SIPA Distinguished Adviser Award, and Dow Jones Newspaper Fund Journalism Teacher of the Yeah.
+John Cutsinger is a freelance consultant after 16 years in the classroom as a yearbook, newspaper and magazine adviser and 28 years as a Jostens educational and creative manager.
+He was just honored with a JEA Lifetime Achievement Award.
+A JEA Certified Journalism Educator, John takes great pride in his CSPAA Gold Key, his NSPA Pioneer, his JEA Medal of Merit and Friend of Scholastic Journalism, his SIPA Distinguished Adviser Award, and Dow Jones Newspaper Fund Journalism Teacher of the Year.
 “It is amazing that my entire life has revolved around capturing and preserving memories that last a lifetime for millions,” he said.

 Lisa Brondyke has taught Journalism, and advised the yearbook at Providence Christian Academy in Lilburn, GA for 10 years.
 Her books have won local or national recognition for eight years in a row, including a gold crown and gold and silver medals from CSPA, and Superior ratings from GSPA.
 Lisa has a degree in Journalism from Georgia State University and worked as a television reporter and corporate trainer before becoming a high school teacher.

 Wendy Regan taught yearbook at Landmark Christian School in Fairburn, GA for eight years.
 Her students' publications have been recognized nationally as NSPA All-Americans and CSPA Gold medalists.
 Their 2012 yearbook was one of 12 national samples for Jostens and it has twice earned the distinction of Jostens National Yearbook Program of Excellence.
 She currently judges for CSPA and Colorado High School Press Association.